NinjaCats/nukeParser/README.md

 nuke scirpte node are stored in Nodes class.

-the paramter and value stored in Node class.
+knob and value stored in Node class.

+> all knob regsitered to _konb like `node._parm`